Foot and Ankle Problems Our Podiatrist Northwest Indiana Office Treats

 These occur in the toes of people of all ages, and can become very sore and even infected.
 Ingrown toe nails are also one of he most common problems we see at our Northwest Indiana podiatrist office.
 Most ingrown toenail problems are usually taken care of with a simple procedure that only takes a couple of minutes in the office and people walk immediately.
 To learn more about ingrown toenail problems our podiatrists treat click here.

 Other Toenail Problems (Fungal Toenails, Thick Toenails)

 Toenails take a lot of abuse and thick, dark, yellow, cracking or brittle toenails may be a sign that fungus (ringworm) has infected them or other problems.
-These nails may or may not be painful, but we should still check them.
-In rare cases, toenails can develop cancer and if we suspect a serious problem, we work with a pathology lab that specializes in analyzing these types of problems.
+These thick toenails or fungal toenails may or may not be painful, but you should still have the fungus removed and eliminated.
+In rare cases, toenails can develop cancer or other problems and if we suspect a serious problem, we work with a pathology lab that specializes in analyzing these types of problems.
 For most routine toenail problems, treatments include topical creams and gels, pills or in severe cases, the podiatrist may need to remove part of the toenail.

-Bent or Crooked Toes (Hammertoes or Claw Toes)
+Bent or Crooked Toe (Hammertoe or Claw Toe)